kameron-sugino/Basics-of-16S-sequence-processing-on-SGE-cluster-servers/20230816_Workshop_code_QIIME_job.md

     -   Make sure each line starts with “\#”
     -   “–ntasks” sets the number of computing *nodes* that will be used by the program.
-Each node contains several processors (which can also be coded into the batchfile, though it is not shown here).
+Each node contains several processors (which can also be coded into the batch file, though it is not shown here).
         If you use more processors (and/or nodes) than one, you’ll likely need to make sure that the program’s code itself specifies this.